 Noun-noun (NN) modification of a count noun always has individual distribution, and of a mass noun always has parts distribution, so the distribution in a NN-modification does not need to be annotated.
-A modifying noun may itself by modified, as in "chemical waste dump" (to be contrasted with "old waste dump"), or or by another noun, as in "corona virus infections".
+If the modifier is a bare noun, the linguistic information in the modification is a property that characterizes a certain concept.
+However, the modifying noun may itself by modified by an adjective, as in "chemical waste dump" (to be contrasted with "old waste dump"), or by another noun, as in "corona virus infections".
 So in NN-modification the modifying information consists of the property expressed by the modifying noun, combined with the information in any restrictions that may modify that noun.
 Inverse linking does not arise in this case, therefore the link structure for NN-modification is a pair consisting of a unary predicate, possibly with (adjectival or NN) restrictions:

-(57) $L{NN} = \langle property, restrictions \rangle$
+(57) $L{NN} = \langle \text{predicate, restrictions} \rangle$

 Adjectives can be used distributively or collectively (as in "Ken was carrying some heavy books").
 An adjective that modifies a noun that modifies another noun is treated in this document as introducing a complex concept, such as 'toxic waste' or 'natural language'.
-Adverbial modification of adjectives (e.g. "very beautiful", "too expensive", "more expensive than expected",...} is considered to be outside the scope of the standard specified in this document.
+Adverbial modification of adjectives (e.g. "very beautiful", "too expensive", "more expensive than expected",...} } is considered to be outside the scope of the standard specified in this document.
 A link structure for adjectival modification is therefore a pair consisting of a unary predicate and a distributivity:

-(58) $L{AD} = \langle property, distributivity \rangle$
+(58) $L{AD} = \langle \text{predicate, distributivity} \rangle$